wulliy/wasteof2-docs/users.md

 `GET /users/jeffalo/name`

-Gets the feed of an user
+Gets the feed of an user.

 `GET /users/jeffalo/following/posts`